 OUR REALITY IS OUR ART.

-In this article, we cover 5 tips on how to get signed by a record label, based on our observations working with A&Rs at major labels, publishers and subsidiaries.
+In this article, we cover 5 tips on how to attract record labels looking to sign artists, based on our observations working with A&Rs at major labels, publishers and subsidiaries.

-As independent A&R Consultants, one of the most common questions musicians ask us is how to get signed by a record label and what they are looking for in the talent and music they sign.
+As independent A&R Consultants, one of the most common questions musicians ask us is how to attract record labels looking to sign artists and what they are looking for in the talent and music they sign.

-While there is no single answer to this, and it’s not an exact science, there are indeed certain guidelines that can help you prepare to attract key music industry decision-makers, like the major label contacts we at AVRIALITY™ (pronounced “Our Reality”) and AvrConsultancy™ (“Our Consultancy”) have been enlisted to directly consult for.
+While there is no single answer to this, and it’s not an exact science, there are indeed certain guidelines that can help you prepare to get the attention of key music industry decision-makers, like the major label contacts we at AVRIALITY™ (pronounced “Our Reality”) and AvrConsultancy™ (“Our Consultancy”) have been enlisted to directly consult for.

-To understand how to get signed by a record label, you will need to know who is making the decisions regarding which musicians and songs get consideration to be signed to the given label, and what they tend to be watching and listening for when considering offering a record deal to an artist, producer or songwriter.
+To understand how to get on the radar of labels looking to sign artists, you will need to know who is making the decisions regarding which musicians and songs get consideration to be signed to the given label, and what they tend to be watching and listening for when considering offering a record deal to an artist, producer or songwriter.

 If you’d like, you can get a Free Music Review and discuss your music career with you personally, over a free live A&R consultancy call.